 - Two pairs of flat nose pliers – My favorites are Wubbers brand in the “Baby” size.
 My everyday use pliers are the Baby Wubbers Chain Nose Pliers and the Baby Wubbers Flat Nose Pliers.

 - The SVG file template for these skull earrings.
-You can get it from my free resource library by filling out the form at the bottom of this post.
+It’s Design #148 in my free resource library.
+You can get the password by filling out the form at the bottom of this post.